Parc, New York

-Parc is a location and census-designated place in Clinton County, New York, United States.
+Parc is a location and census-designated place (CDP) in Clinton County, New York, United States.
 The name "Parc" is derived from the official name for the 3447 acre industrial site, which is PARC, an acronym for the Plattsburgh Airbase Redevelopment Corporation.
 PARC was established for the purpose of redeveloping the Plattsburgh Air Force Base after it closed on September 25, 1995.
 PARC is now operated by the Plattsburgh Air Base Development Authority, and the massive airfield is now Plattsburgh International Airport.
 The population of the Parc CDP was 254 at the 2010 census.
 Parc is located in the town of Plattsburgh and is bordered to the north by the city of Plattsburgh.

 Geography

 Parc is located in eastern Clinton County at 44°40′07″N 73°27′17″W (44.668549, -73.454735).
 It lies just west of Lake Champlain but does not border the lake.

 According to the United States Census Bureau, the CDP has a total area of 3.2 km2, all land.